modelcontextstandard/.github/profile/README.md

 MCS is the lightweight standard that makes it happen.

 No bloated protocols, no security headaches.
 Just reusable drivers that work everywhere.
 If you're tired of MCP's overhead and vulnerabilities, MCS is your upgrade.
-Built on proven tech like OpenAPI and REST, it's the future of AI integration.
+Utilizing proven tech like OpenAPI and REST, it's the future of AI integration.

-Ready to revolutionize your apps?
+Ready to revolutionize your apps? <br>
 Dive in!

 ## Key Benefits: Why you will fall in love with MCS

-MCS is a concept of a standard for integrating LLMs with external systems, focusing on what's truly essential: **Function calling**.
-At its core, you only need text-based input (tokens) and a parser to detect if the model wants to call something.
-Everything else is just decoration.

-That's it.
-MCS groups functions by protocol and transport, eliminating redundant rewrites.
-Unlike MCP, where you often rebuild API wrappers from scratch, MCS lets you configure a driver with URLs to function specs.
+MCS is a lightweight standard for integrating LLMs with external systems, focusing on what's truly essential: **function calling**.
+It groups functions by protocol and transport to eliminate redundant rewrites.
+Unlike MCP, where you often build API wrappers from scratch, MCS lets you configure a driver with URLs to function specs.
 Mix and match as needed, extend or trim functions by adding/removing URLs, or craft your own specs.
-Share them on CDNs, no need for code changes anymore.
-Simple and powerful!
+Share them on CDNs—no code changes required.
+Simple, powerful, and ready for anything!

 ### -- Driver Magic - Write once, Use everywhere --
 Build a driver for REST-HTTP, EDI-AS2, Filesystem-localfs, CAN-Bus or even MCP-stdio. **Every** LLM app can plug into it.
 No more wrappers or flaky setups.
 Once a driver exists, you reuse it without prompt headaches or protocol battles.
 Just configure and go!